plone/volto/docs/source/client/future-improvements.md

 ### Automatic caching approach

-In this appoach we detect @plone/client use in component and cache automatically on the server.
+In this approach we detect @plone/client use in component and cache automatically on the server.
 It involves rendering the component twice on the server.

 Do the following on each API call in the handler function: